 👉 Hormonal birth control is not the solution.
 The pill stops ovulation and completely shuts down estradiol.
 It replaces it with a synthetic estrogen called ethinylestradiol, which is similar to estradiol, but not identical.
 That’s why being on the pill can cause vaginal dryness.

 Scenario 2.
 You do ovulate.

 If you ovulate, then you have enough estrogen.
 Why?
 Because if you did not have enough estrogen, you would not be able to ovulate.

 👉 Tip: It’s normal to have very low estradiol early in your cycle, even “menopausal” levels.

 If you have light scanty periods (but you ovulate), then you may have slightly lower than average estradiol.
 I call this relative estrogen deficiency.

 Treatment: Relative estrogen deficiency can occur at any age, and can be the result of smoking, undereating, stress, gluten sensitivity, a vegan diet, or eating too many phytoestrogens.
 Your best treatment is to correct that underlying problem.

 Scenario 3.
 You’re having an easy menopause transition.

-Treatment: Read Rescue Prescription for Menopause and Perimenopause.
+You could benefit from taking progesterone.
+Read Rescue Prescription for Menopause and Perimenopause.

 Scenario 4.
 You’re having a difficult menopause transition.